Andrew-Benson-CER/ORCADocs/docs/source/EnglishRemGuide.rst

 4.12 Final Submission
 ^^^^^^^^^^^^^^^^^^^^^

-| Once you have clicked the “Submit” button at the bottom of this page,
+Once you have clicked the “Submit” button at the bottom of this page:

-  CER staff will be notified; will review your information for completeness; and will either send you a message via email with the next action required or will contact you for more detailed information.
-The system will automatically assign the event a REM number, which will be used as a file reference.
+•	CER staff are notified, review the information for completeness and content, and may contact the company with the next action required or for more information.
+•	The system automatically assigns the event a REM number, which is used as a file reference (e.g., REM2023-XXX).
-| Note that your link to the data for this REM event will be disabled
+•	The link to the data for the REM event is disabled and further changes cannot be made.
-  and you will no longer be able to make changes to this information after you click the Submit button.

 **Key Things to Know About the Final Submission Page**

-1. The next steps for managing the contaminated site may vary depending on how the questions were answered during the NOC submission.
-Some sites may require no further action except for an annual update, while others may require more in depth management.
-Other sites may immediately ask for a closure report following the final NOC submission.
+1. The next steps for managing the contaminated site and associated REM event vary.
+Some REM events require no further action except for Annual Updates, while others require more in-depth management and CER oversight.
+As noted in the Scenario and Actions sections, a Closure Report may be requested automatically upon NOC submission.

-2. After submitting the “Final Submission” you will receive a “confirmation of your submission” notification email with the contents of your report.
-The email will specify the next action required according to the Remediation Process Guide.
+2. After the “Final Submission”, companies receive a “Confirmation of your Submission” notification email and a report generated with the data entered in the NOC.
+The email specifies the next action required according to the Remediation Process Guide.

-3. You will no longer be able to use the link provided to change the NOC submitted data.
-The link will now be used to manage the REM event and will only be active for contact changes, document uploads, Information Requests (IR), company notes, and submission extensions.
-   If pertinent information was left out or if “Submit” was accidentally selected, please contact the CER at remediation@cer-rec.gc.ca.
+3. While the link provided can no longer be used to change the data submitted in the NOC, it can now be used to manage the REM event for contact changes, document uploads, Information Request (IR) responses, company notes, and to request an extension for a report submission date.
+If pertinent information was left out or mistakenly entered, or “Submit” was accidentally selected, please contact the CER using the Remediation inbox at remediation@cer-rec.gc.ca.

 The following section contains additional information about the follow up required on NOCs.

-5. REM Event Management
+5. Remediation Event Management
 -----------------------

-Upon review of the REM event, the CER environmental analyst will send an email outlining the next submission required for this REM event.
-This email will include a link that can be used for future communication (IR responses) and for uploading documents.
-Use the link in the email to enter the online portal to upload the report.
+Upon submission the system automatically sends the company an email confirming the NOC submission, the assigned REM event number and the link to use for future REM event management.
+The following section provides guidance on REM event management.
+Use the link in the email to enter the online portal and upload the report.

 Upon re‐entering OERS following NOC submission, the menu on the left hand side will include the following Table of Contents.